YDD9/docker-python-hello-kubernetes/HA cluster with etcd run in 3 nodes/etcdConfigIn3Nodes.md

 etcd1 192.168.0.51
 etcd2 192.168.0.52
 ```
-Finally, launch etcd like so:
+Finally, launch etcd like so at lease 2 nodes:
 ```
 systemctl daemon-reload
 systemctl start etcd